DeonMarais64/lvgl_sandbox_sim_vs/README.md

 git switch release/v7
 cd ..\lv_examples
 git switch release/v7
+cd ..\..

 ```

 ## How To Build & Run

 Open the `lvgl_sandbox_sim_vs.sln` file in Visual Studio.
 Press F5 to build and run the project.

+Open main.c and try the different pages and applications by commenting / uncommenting as appropriate.

+Any feedback welcome.

 ## Also see,
 This repo is a variation of https://github.com/littlevgl/lv_sim_visual_studio_sdl